nwsw/nwcplugin-api/api/nwc.ntnidx.md

 ...

 if idx2 > 0 then
-	-- idx2 is located after the currently active user object end
+	-- idx2 is located after the currently active object end
 ```